 13. Digimind

 As Justin Wu of CoinCircle.Com says – Track product analytics not “marketing channels”.
 Digimind offers comprehensive social media analytics data.
-It monitors the social media platforms, providing you with an idea about what your target audience is saying.
+It monitors social media platforms, providing insights into your target audience’s sentiments.
 Ultimately, this tool saves you from wasting your time and resources on the wrong campaigns.

 14. Brand24

-As a social media scheduling tool, POSTOPLAN makes it easier to manage multiple social media accounts in one place.
-POSTOPLAN can even highlight holidays and generate images with Creative Commons licenses to go along with your social media copy.
+As a social media scheduling tool, POSTOPLAN helps manage multiple social media accounts in one place.
+POSTOPLAN can highlight holidays and generate images with Creative Commons licenses for your social media copy.

 16. FullContact